facebook/docusaurus/CONTRIBUTING.md

 To make a fix to the published versions you must edit the corresponding markdown file in both folders.
 If you only made changes in `docs`, be sure to be viewing the `next` version to see the updates (ensure there's `next` in the URL).

+> Do not edit the auto-generated files within `versioned_docs/` or `versioned_sidebars/` unless you are sure it is necessary.
+For example, information about new features should not be documented in versioned docs.
+Edits made to older versions will not be propagated to newer versions of the docs.

 ### Join our Discord Channel

 We have `#docusaurus-dev` on [Discord](https://discord.gg/docusaurus) to discuss all things Docusaurus development.